The Dodgson Foundation

 Overview

 The Dodgson Foundation was established in 1989 following a generous initial donation from local business people Derek and Eileen Dodgson.
 Re-registered as a Charitable Incorporated Organisation (CIO) in January 2020, the foundation focuses exclusively on improving the wellbeing of older residents in Brighton & Hove and the wider Sussex area.
-With an annual expenditure of £168,647 (2024), the foundation makes grants to both local charities and individuals through social services referrals.
-The trustees manage the foundation's capital to generate sufficient income for annual grant-making activities, supporting organizations that address the financial, health, and social disadvantages faced by older people.
+With annual expenditure of £142,342 (year ending 31 March 2024), the foundation makes grants to local charitable institutions and individuals through third-party agency referrals.
+The trustees manage the foundation's capital to generate sufficient income for annual grant-making activities, supporting organisations that address the financial, health, and social disadvantages faced by older people.
 The foundation is particularly conscious of deteriorating mental health due to isolation among its beneficiary group.
 The trustees describe themselves as “quite flexible where we perceive there is a need,” reviewing their supported charities annually to ensure alignment with changing social and economic needs.

 Funding Priorities